shanchaicn/locobot_guide/README.md

 Use `ctrl+c` to end.
 > The data will be saved at `/home/locobot2/interbotix_ws/src/vehicle_inspection/config/points_{map_name}.yaml`.
 ## 7. Waypoints move base on the points we saved
-The default value of time_stop for data collecting is 0s.
+> :warning: need run localization launch file (step4) firstly The default value of time_stop for data collecting is 0s.
 ```
 roslaunch vehicle_inspection waypoints_move_py.launch map_name:=DLAR_LAB time_stop:=240
 ```
-> The data will be saved at `/home/locobot2/interbotix_ws/src/vehicle_inspection/config/data_{map_name}.yaml`
+> The data will be saved at `/home/locobot2/interbotix_ws/src/vehicle_inspection/config/data_{map_name}.yaml` You can run this launch file many times, and the time data will all save to the same one file.
+## 8.Data backup files
+It will be saved into SD card.
+The path is `/media/{user_name}/{your_device_name}`.
+Rtabmap database, the points and the data will be save automatically.